 Many users face issues with the compatibility mode in Excel.
 Don’t worry!
 We will provide you with the two best ways to remove Compatibility Mode in Excel.
 After following one of these ways, you can successfully learn how to get Excel out of compatibility mode.
-With technological advancements, Microsoft Excel is also coming up with newer versions.
-Compatibility Mode ensures that the more recent versions are compatible with, the older ones and vice-versa.
 Some files may not correctly be viewed without the Compatibility Mode.
 It also resolves the issue before sharing any file with an external source.
 To turn off compatibility in Excel, you can do the steps:

 - On the Excel menu, click Preferences.